Multi-genre, multi-volume author, Mary Scholl introduces us to her latest cozy murder book, “Camper Catastrophe”:

 The characters in the story were very vivid, even the recently deceased Albert, as a new ghost.
 I loved how forthright the deputy was, he brought a welcome balance into the situation.
 Even the cats and dogs had their parts to play in the story.

 I award 4.9 stars to “Camper Catastrophe”!
-The score would have been higher except for a few spelling errors.

 You can buy this book: